ytyulkinaxway/axway-open-docs/content/en/docs/central/connected_agent_common_reference/trace_redaction.md

 linkTitle: Trace redaction
 draft: false
 weight: 10
-description: "Understand how the Traceability Agent will redact and sanitize information that is sent to Amplify Central.
-Learn how you can control the information that is sent to Amplify Central by using the redaction configuration. "
+description: Understand how the Traceability Agent will redact and sanitize information that is sent to Amplify Central.
+Learn how you can control the information that is sent to Amplify Central by using the redaction configuration.
 ---
 ## Before you start